finbourne/lusid-sdk-java-preview/sdk/docs/PortfolioGroupsApi.md

     String scope = "scope_example"; // String | The scope of the group to list the properties for.
     String code = "code_example"; // String | The code of the group to list the properties for.
 Together with the scope this uniquely identifies the group.
     String effectiveAt = "effectiveAt_example"; // String | The effective date time or cut label at which to list the group's properties.
 Defaults to the current LUSID system datetime if not specified.
-    OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt date time at which to list the group's properties.
+    OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The asAt date time at which to list the group's properties.
 Defaults to return the latest version of each property if not specified. try {
       PortfolioGroupProperties result = apiInstance.getGroupProperties(scope, code, effectiveAt, asAt);
       System.out.println(result);